shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/reference/datamodel.rst

-The membership test operators (:keyword:`in` and :keyword:`not in`) are normally implemented as an iteration through a sequence.
-However, container objects can supply the following special method with a more efficient implementation, which also does not require the object be a sequence.
+The membership test operators (:keyword:`in` and :keyword:`not in`) are normally implemented as an iteration through a container.
+However, container objects can supply the following special method with a more efficient implementation, which also does not require the object be iterable.

 .. method:: object.__contains__(self, item)